And God Said to Cain: Production

 The story of And God Said to Cain is credited to producer Giovanni Addessi with a screenplay by Addessi and director Antonio Margheriti.
 Film historian Howard Hughes noted that the film's story was a remake of Salvatore Rosso's A Stranger in Paso Bravo (1968), with And God Said to Cain having the same basic structure, character names, while changing other minor plot elements.

 The film was an Italian and West German co-production between Produzione D.C.7. from Rome and Peter Carsten Produktion from Munich.
 And God Said to Cain was shot in Italy in late 1969.
 The film was shot at Elios Studio for its Western stage set and at Villa Mussolini, an equestrian complex near Rome.
 The catacombs scenes were shot at Palazzolo in Manziana.
+Margheriti said the film was an attempt at mixing genres and said in 1986 that he had fond memories of making the film despite it having a low budget.

 Releases

 And God Said to Cain was released in Italy on 5 February 1970 and in West Germany as Satan der Rache on 5 February 1971.
 The film was within the top ten highest grossing Westerns in Italy in 1970, with film historian Howard Hughes describing it as not in "They Call Me Trinity, Compañeros, or Adiós, Sabata league, but still a hit."
 The film was released outside Italy, including France but did not receive theatrical distribution in the United Kingdom or the United States.

 The film was released by Market Video in the United Kingdom on VHS in 1984 as Fury at Sundown.
 Hughes stated that many VHS and DVD releases were released with parts of the film missing, the wrong aspect ratio or sourced from low-quality prints.
-Arrow Video released the film alongside Massacre Time, My Name Is Pecos and Bandidos as part of their Blu-ray box set Vengeance Trails: Four Classic Westerns on July 27, 2021.
+Arrow Video released the film alongside Massacre Time, My Name Is Pecos and Bandidos as part of their blu-ray box set Vengeance Trails: Four Classic Westerns on July 27, 2021.

+Reception

+From contemporary reviews, a reviewer in La Stampa said that the film was shot with formal care with beautiful photograph which they said "masks the limitations (and monotony)" of the films plot of repeated murders with the "prestige of its images."

+From retrospective reviews, Thomas Weisser, in his book Spaghetti Westerns - The Good, the Bad and the Violent (1992) said the film was a "lesser" Antonio Margheriti film, saying that it was especially frustrating as how dark the visuals were in the final 20 minutes as the director has shown himself to film higher quality night scenes in his other horror film work.